 Ecomatters adapted the models from the LCA screening studies of two different horizontal industrial groups to create new life cycle scenarios for the Eco-footprint tool.
-With these new features, the users can expand the scope of their assessments by adding the gate-to-grave footprint of Protective Coatings for road infrastructure and Powder Coatings for aluminum frames.
+With these new features, users can expand the scope of their assessments by adding the gate-to-grave footprint of Protective Coatings for road infrastructure and Powder Coatings for aluminum frames.
 Aspects such as the use of the paint (coverage, lifetime, direct emissions during use, curing, etc.) and the impacts of the whole value chain (construction of infrastructure, production of substrate, etc.) are included now in the system boundaries.

-The Eco-footprint tool is actively and increasingly used by CEPE members (1.400 sessions and 700 registered users, 50% increase in 2016), confirming its good acceptance by industry and the capacity to answer company’s specific needs.
+The Eco-footprint tool is actively and increasingly used by CEPE members (1.400 sessions and 700 registered users, 50% increase in 2016), confirming its good acceptance by industry and the capacity to answer the company’s specific needs.

-Ecomatters is very happy to support the new release of the tool, and to contribute to the continuous work of the industry in the development of life cycle management.
+Ecomatters is very happy to support the new release of the tool and to contribute to the continuous work of the industry in the development of life cycle management.
 We provide CEPE with integrated support that covers a wide range of services, from data management, dataset development, execution of LCA studies, development and management of tools and strategic consultancy.

-Olympia Dolla, Sustainability Regulatory Affairs Officer at CEPE, and Pau Huguet will present these and other initiatives from CEPE in the LCM conference in September in Luxembourg.
+Olympia Dolla, Sustainability Regulatory Affairs Officer at CEPE, and Pau Huguet will present these and other initiatives from CEPE at the LCM conference in September in Luxembourg.
 We will be happy to meet you there and give you more details about our collaboration and sustainability practices within the industry.